Application, Fees & Funding

 Disabled Students' Allowance (DSA) is available to help with extra costs disabled students may have whilst studying, as a direct result of their disability or specific learning difficulty.
 DSA is non income-assessed and can help with areas such as travel, a non-medical helper, specialist equipment and other course-related costs.
 To apply, you must be a full or part-time student from the UK, studying an undergraduate or postgraduate degree.

-- Specialist Equipment Allowance: Up to £5,212 for the whole course.
-Students are required to meet the first £200 of any computer based claims.
+- Specialist Equipment Allowance: Up to £5,358 for the whole course.
+Students are required to meet the first £200 of any claims for computers or related equipment.

-Part-time students attending at least 50% of a full-time course are also eligible for the DSA.
+Part-time students studying for the equivalent of at least 50% of a full-time course are also eligible for the DSA.

 The rates are as follows: